SEO BLOG

 2. Optimize (Or Re-optimize)

-This content that has high value, but isn’t as optimized as it could be.
-It will require back-end improvements to boost rankings.
+This is content with high value, but isn’t as optimized as well as it could be.
+It’ll require back-end improvements to boost rankings.

 3. Remove